Kyle Isbel Player Props: Royals vs. Guardians

 Kyle Isbel At The Plate

-- Isbel is batting .191 with nine doubles, a triple, a home run and five walks.
+- Isbel has nine doubles, a triple, a home run and five walks while hitting .191.

 - Isbel has driven in a run in eight games this season (23.5%), including one multiple-RBI game.